This Semi-Smoked Apple Crisp is a fantastic dessert cooked directly on your grill and perfect for a family of four!

 As far as the actual apple crisp recipe, Ina Garten can do no wrong with her Old Fashioned Apple Crisp as far as I’m concerned.
 I just love the combination of lemon and orange zest and juice she adds to the filling.
 The only problem with this recipe (if you can call it a problem) is that it’s MASSIVE!
 It’s meant for a large group, not a family of four (even a family of four with HUGE appetites).

 So after years of making this recipe and trying to adjust the measurements (and also reduced the sugar content by more than half, I don’t think it needs it), we finally found proportions perfect for four people.
 No leftovers here.

 Bonus: The kids love to help with the mixing!

 They will also patiently guard the grill so nobody steals the apple crisp when it is unattended.

-Hey, don’t mess with a hungry four-year-old who’s about to have grilled apple crisp for dinner.
+Hey, don’t mess with a hungry four-year-old who’s about to have smoked apple crisp for dinner.
 Did I say dinner?
 I meant dessert.

 (I’m totally lying; we actually ate it for dinner.).

 We may not have gone apple picking that weekend, but nobody was disappointed after this meal.